Spousal IRA: What it is and how it works

 As we mentioned, one of the most important steps in contributing to a spousal IRA is choosing your investments.
 There’s no one-size-fits-all approach to investing.
 However, it’s important to build a diversified portfolio that fits your financial goals and risk tolerance.

-If you’d prefer an even more hands-off approach to investing, there are two primary options.
-First, you can invest in a target-date fund, which is a customized fund that corresponds to your estimated retirement year and is adjusted over time based on how far away you are from retirement.
+If you’d prefer an even more hands-off approach to investing, there are options.
+You can invest in a target-date fund, which is a fund that corresponds to your target year and is adjusted over time to become more conservative as the fun nears the target retirement date.

-The other option is a robo-advisor, which is a digital investing tool that uses an algorithm to build you a diversified fund made up primarily of index funds.
+Another option is to hire an advisory firm to manage the assets in your IRA.
+One such option is a “robo-advisor”, which is a digital investing tool that typically uses an algorithm to build you a diversified fund made up primarily of index funds.

-Finally, while retirement investing is a long-term strategy that largely benefits from a set-it-and-forget-it approach, you can’t ignore your investments entirely.
+Finally, while retirement investing is a long-term strategy, you need to ensure that you regularly review your investments.
 As you go through different life phases and get closer to retirement, you’ll need to adjust your investments to correspond with your time horizon and retirement goals.

 A final consideration when opening and managing a spousal IRA is how it fits into your family’s overall financial plan.
 Your spousal IRA is likely just one piece of the puzzle when it comes to your household retirement plan.
 It’s important to look at it in conjunction with your other investments rather than on its own.